 Chick Foxgrover (EVP, Creative Technologies & Innovation at 4A's) / Advising on: Creative Technologies, Corporate Innovation, Advertising Industry

 Leslie Short (President & CEO, The Cavu Group) / Advising on: Diversity & Inclusion Strategy, Corporate Leadership, Corporate Culture

 Victoria Yampolsky (CFA, President and Founder of The Startup Station) / Advising on: Startup Financial Modeling, Financial Skills, Valuations

-Glenn Rodríguez (Senior Case Manager, Center for Community Alternatives) / Advising on: Algorithmic Bias, Technologies in Criminal Justice
+Glenn Rodríguez (Program Director, Horizon Juvenile Center) / Advising on: Algorithmic Bias, Emerging Technologies in Criminal Justice